natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v0/REC_Q_BMS_Wiring_Logic_V0.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
 tldr: "This design is obsolete and deprecated.
+This was our zeroth version of the BMS Wiring and Logic design.
 It reflected the use of a latching remote battery switch and thus relied on a the REC Bistable Latching Relay Driver (BSLRD) and a custom designed REC BLSRD Inverter.
 A shift was made to a Blue Sea Branded latching remote battery switch that with internal circuitry to present as a normally open contactor.
 This eliminated the need for the REC BSLRD and associated inverter."
 ---

 **This design is obsolete and deprecated.
+This was our zeroth version of the BMS Wiring and Logic design.
 It reflected the use of a latching remote battery switch and thus relied on a the REC Bistable Latching Relay Driver (BSLRD) and a custom designed REC BLSRD Inverter.
 A shift was made to a Blue Sea Branded latching remote battery switch that with internal circuitry to present as a normally open contactor.
 This eliminated the need for the REC BSLRD and associated inverter.**

 # REC Q BMS Wiring Logic
 ![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg)